Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 the dll folder :

-ssz.dll its now libssz.so ✅  ( 2025/05/08 )
+ssz.dll its now libssz.so ( 2025/05/08 )

-file.dll its now libfile.so ✅ ( 2025/05/08 )
+file.dll its now libfile.so ( 2025/05/08 )

-alert.dll its now libalert.so ✅ ( 2025/05/08 )
+alert.dll its now libalert.so ( 2025/05/08 )

-shell.dll its now libshell.so ✅
+shell.dll to libshell.so

-time.dll its now libtime.so ✅
+time.dll to libtime.so

-math.dll its now libmath.so ✅  ( 2025/05/08 )
+math.dll its now libmath.so ( 2025/05/08 )

-regex.dll its now libregex.so ✅ ( 2025/05/08 )
+regex.dll its now libregex.so ( 2025/05/08 )

-socket.dll its now libsocket.so ✅
+socket.dll to libsocket.so

-sound.dll its now libsound.so ✅
+sound.dll to libsound.so

-thread.dll its now libthread.so ✅
+thread.dll to libthread.so

 the alpha folder :

-lua.dll to liblua.so ✅ ( planing to find a way to fix it )
+lua.dll to liblua.so ( planing to find a way to fix it )

 ( still working in progress )